uber/h3-js/README.md

 <a name="h3Distance"></a>

 ## h3Distance(origin, destination) ⇒ <code>Number</code>
-Get the grid distance between two hex addresses.
+Get the grid distance between two hex indexes.
 This function may fail to find the distance between two indexes if they are very far apart or on opposite sides of a pentagon.